-- Requires write access to .profile or superuser - When the session starts, it will immediately end. - Very annoying. - Use ISPF option 3.17 to open the file outside of USS and remove the exit statement if you try this with your own .profile.
+- Requires write access to .profile or superuser - When the session starts, it will immediately end. - Use ISPF option 3.17 to open the file and remove the exit statement if you try this with your own .profile.

 Why Would You Do This??